COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Experiments

-We evaluate NVS performance on the DTU~\cite{DTUdataset} and Tanks\&Temples~\cite{TnTdataset} datasets.
-As summarized in Tab.~\ref{tab:combined} (left), our method achieves the best results on DTU across all metrics (PSNR, SSIM, and LPIPS), demonstrating strong generalization to real-world objects with non-uniform reflectance and complex illumination.
-On Tanks\&Temples, the performance is slightly below the top baseline due to the larger scene scale, which makes SDF alignment and joint optimization with 3DGS less stable across wide spatial ranges.
-Nevertheless, our framework achieves the best performance in PBR (Sec.~\ref{sec:pbr}) and mesh reconstruction (Sec.~\ref{sec:mesh_recon}) on this dataset, while being the only method capable of handling all three tasks within a single \textit{unified} framework.
+We evaluate SH-based NVS performance on the DTU~\cite{DTUdataset} and Tanks\&Temples~\cite{TnTdataset} datasets.
+As summarized in Tab.~\ref{tab:combined} (SH), Our method achieves strong performance on DTU across PSNR, SSIM, and LPIPS, demonstrating robust rendering on real-world captures.
+On Tanks\&Temples, the performance is slightly below the top baseline, \jyn{likely due to the larger scene scale and sparser camera coverage, which makes joint optimization and cross-representation alignment more challenging.} Nevertheless, our framework achieves strong \jyn{inverse PBR performance} (Sec.~\ref{sec:pbr}) and \jyn{competitive surface reconstruction quality} (Sec.~\ref{sec:mesh_recon}) on this dataset, while being the only method that supports all three tasks within a \textit{unified} framework.

-As shown in Fig.~\ref{fig:main_comparison} (blue boxes), our method produces sharper and more coherent novel views, free from background artifacts commonly observed in other approaches.
-These results highlight the geometric consistency and precise alignment between SDF and 3DGS, which are essential for stable relighting and background replacement.
+As shown in Fig.~\ref{fig:main_comparison} (blue boxes), our method produces sharper and more coherent novel views with fewer background artifacts than other approaches.
+These results \jyn{reflect stable geometric coupling and precise cross-representation alignment between the SDF and relightable 3DGS, which are essential for stable relighting under environment-map replacement.}